aimms/how-to/Articles/552/552-publishing-to-offline-serves.rst

 The `AIMMS Repository Library <https://documentation.aimms.com/library-repository.html>`_ places the library resources on the `url <https://library-repository.aimms.com/aimmslibs.all>`_.

-When the AIMMS PRO server does not have access to this url, then the repository libraries can be included in the .aimmspack by checking the ``_local_libs`` entry:
+When the AIMMS PRO On-Premise server does not have access to this url, then the repository libraries can be included in the .aimmspack by checking the ``_local_libs`` entry:

 .. image:: images/including-local-libs.png